GabrielCoetzee/Media-Player/README.md

 - Create Installer
 - Have ability to set media player as default in windows
 - Video playback
-- Download and save album art and lyrics for media items while playing and if not found.
+- Download and save album art and lyrics for media items while playing and if not found
-- Resize window while retaining aspect ratio

 Technologies used :